bbarker505/Cps-climSuit-modeling/README.md

 # Climate suitability modeling study of Calonectria pseudonaviculata

 Files in this repository replicate results presented in the climate suitability study of *Calonectria pseudonaviculata*, a fungal pathogen that causes boxwood blight.
-The Repository contents include one R project, 10 R scripts, raw and processed CliMond data used for modeling (27 variables), the full and subsampled occurrence record datasets used for modeling, and the CLIMEX outfiles.
+The repository contents include one R project, 10 R scripts, raw and processed CliMond data used for modeling (27 variables), the full and subsampled occurrence record datasets used for modeling, and the CLIMEX outfiles.